jslmorrison/jslmorrison.github.io/content/posts/ansible.md

           - 6379
 ```

-Run the playbook from within th etermainal as follows:
+Run the playbook from within the terminal as follows:

 ```bash
 ansible-playbook example-redis-playbook.yaml